Kobe is Not Just a "Jazz City" — A Port Town Where Rock and Punk Also Thrive

 | Official Website | always-motomachi.live |

-A live house and bar located inside the Motomachi Shopping Arcade.
-An homey space where you can enjoy drinks and food while listening to live performances, with frequent acoustic and jazz sets.
-Its unique location inside the shopping arcade offers a casual, drop-in appeal.
-It's easy to perform as an acoustic artist or duo, making it a good base for solo activity before forming a full band.
+A live house and bar inside the Motomachi shopping arcade.
+A casual space where you can enjoy drinks and food while listening to live performances, with many acoustic and jazz shows.
+The unique location inside a shopping arcade provides an easy, casual drop-in charm.
+It's suitable for acoustic or duo performances and can serve as a base for solo activities before forming a band.

 | Item | Details |